zfc12/shopping-express/README.md

 Frontend: https://github.com/zfc12/shopping-react

-GrocerGo project demo: https://www.grocergo.site (open it on a mobile device or inspect it with screen dimension set to "iphone SE")
+Project demo: https://www.grocergo.site (open it on a mobile device or inspect it with screen dimension set to "iphone SE")

 &nbsp;